reframejs/reframe/docs/overview.template.md

 Reframe consists of 3 parts

-### The future of React is SRO
+### The future of React is "SRO-by-default"

+Imagine we want to create a web app where no page is interactive (in other words where the DOM is not manipulated).
+Would be want to use React to create such web app?

+Probably not, as React is a tool for creating interactive views.

+On the other, and even if we don't manipulate the DOM, React is still a great templating engine to generate HTML.
+With React, we can create JavaScript's expressivness to define views, which is quite neat and superior to declarative template engines.

+But more importantly, if it does happen that some p

+Also, JavaScript is one of the most popular language, relatively easy and performant

+great for static views as well.
+, would you use React
+Imagine you

-React is not only a great library to implement interactive views, but it is also a great templating engine.
+React is not only a great library to implement dynamic views, but it is also a great templating engine.
+A React component is universal:
+It describes a view
+that can be static or dynamic, and that can be rendered to the DOM or to HTML.
+No other templating engine is that universal (with the exception of React-like engines).
+And using the expressivness of JavaScript to define React components is vastly more powerful than any

+We predict that React will become the de-facto templating engine.

 Even if you don't
 Even if none of yours pages